smpollak/MPSS-25su-DoC-Blog/content/team_posts/phase1.md

     * Would like to see a fairer redistribution of wealth in new policy
     * Does not want to sift through dense policy papers or reports
     * Wants an easier way to understand the way politicians will affect economic conditions
   * User stories:
-  * As a civilian voter, I want a website with a simple design so that I can easily access this product.
+    * As a civilian voter that lives in the UK, I want a website with information and characteristics that are relevant to me, such as being able to input the UK as a country.
     * As a civilian voter, I want a website with straightforward metrics and measures of wealth inequality so that I can learn about how political parties might affect future wealth distribution without keeping up with economic journals and analysts.
     * As a civilian voter, I want preset inputs, such as the state of the UK in 2001, so that I can compare current metrics to historical economic data without doing my own research about the history of the economy.
     * As a civilian voter, I want to be able to input future years and get predicted values for the Gini index so that I can ease my worries about the uncertain direction of our country.
-  * As a civilian voter, I want to see easy-to-understand visualizations of predicted Gini indexes so that I don’t have to spend time dissecting complicated graphs.

-**User Story \#2: Policymaker/Politician**
+### **User Story \#2: Policymaker/Politician**

 * JT Nance
   * Demographics: